ehsabd/word-comments-analyzer/README.md

 # Word Comments Analyzer

-**NOTE:** Only Windows release included.
-Those interested in running this app in Mac or Linux may consider building the source themselves.
+**NOTE:** Only Windows releases included.
+The best option to run the application on Mac or Linux is using virtualization applications like VirtualBox.
+You may also try mono, but it works with limited functions.

 ## How to use it?